Cost to Replace Carpet With Hardwood Flooring in 2025

 • Preparing the subfloor

-Remember, DIY installation can save on labor costs.
-But it requires time, tools, and skills.
+DIY installation can save on labor, but it does require time, the right tools, and some hands-on skill.

 “Hiring a professional ensures precision and saves time, which is invaluable during home renovations.” — John Riley, Flooring Specialist